threefoldfoundation/www_threefold_io/content/blog/3_step_rollout/index.md

 ---
 id: 3_step_rollout
-title: The Three Step Rollout Towards a Sovereign Agentic Cloud
+title: The Three Step Rollout to a Sovereign Agentic Cloud
 image_caption: technology
-description: "ThreeFold’s three step rollout builds a Sovereign Agentic Cloud through three architectural layers: Cloud, Network, and Agents – enabling a new generation of cloud and AI infrastructure."
+description: "ThreeFold is enabling a Sovereign Agentic Cloud through three architectural layers: Cloud, Network, and Agents – a new generation of cloud and AI infrastructure."
 date: 2025-10-17
 taxonomies:
   people: [raj_mitra]